oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/model-in-image/overview.md

     - Packages the domain home and passes it to the operator.

   - After the introspector job completes:
-    - The operator creates a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm` (possibly with some additional maps distinguished by serial names) and puts the packaged domain home in it.
+    - The operator creates one or more ConfigMaps following the pattern `DOMAIN_UID-weblogic-domain-introspect-cm***`.
     - The operator subsequently boots your domain's WebLogic Server pods.
     - The pods will obtain their domain home from the ConfigMap.